mozilla-services/docs/source/storage/apis-1.2.rst

 -----------

 Each BSO is assigned to a collection with other related BSO.
-Collection names may only contain characters from the urlsafe-base64 alphabet (i.e. alphanumeric characters, underscore and hyphen) and the period.
+Collection names may be up to 32 characters long, and must contain only characters from the urlsafe-base64 alphaebet (i.e. alphanumeric characters, underscore and hyphen) and the period.

 Collections are created implicitly when a BSO is stored in them for the first time.
 They continue to exist until they are explicitly deleted, even if they